MrHedmad/kerblam/README.md

   workflow management systems.
 It chiefly prefers GNU `make`, but can manage anything that can be executed via the command line.
-- :recycle: Kerblam! can hotswap input data just before your workflows start, letting you work with different sets of input data without having to touch the configuration of your workflows.
+- :recycle: Kerblam! can hotswap input data just before your workflows start, letting you work with different sets of input data *on the fly* without having to touch your configuration.
   For example, this is very useful to temporarily work with test data.
 - :gift: Kerblam! lets you run arbitrary workflows into containers, dealing with volume mounting and other details for you.